Pug234/btb.py/docs/documentaion.md

   text
 `

-Returns the contents of SpeedText() as a string
+Returns the contents of Text() as a string

 `
   image(text, backgroundColor, textColor)
 `

-Returns the contents of SpeedText() as an image
+Returns the contents of Text() as an image

 **Parameters**
  - text(Optional[str]) Overrides the random text and replaces it with inputted text.